BenjaminEngelman/BenjaminEngelman.github.io/index.md

   </div>
 </section>

 The ratio of spending on red meat and vegetables tends to increase with age.
-In contrast, we observe a decreasing trend when looking at white meat.
+In contrast, we observe a decreasing trend when we look at white meat.
 In terms of income, richer people spend less portion of their money on meat and products containing meat.
-People in the highest income category spend a higher  portion of their money on seafood products.
+Another interesting observation is that the people in the highest income category spend a higher portion of their money on seafood products.

 <div class="row">
   <div class="col-sm"></div>